 We got out our dot paints and Filip did a Letter Find worksheet.
-This is always a favourite and he is super thorough, checking each letter before stating: “Finished!
+This is always a favorite and he is super thorough, checking each letter before stating, “Finished!
 Can you see any other ones?”

-We are loving our lowercase letter formation practice sheets from The Measured Mom.
+We continue to enjoy our lowercase letter formation practice sheets from The Measured Mom.

 We recently came across this fun worksheet from Mariela Santillana (check it out here) and HAD to have it; my little man loves cutting and pasting and this was perfect for him!

-Then we read our letter h CVC word slider cards.This is by far his favourite “game”.
-Here he was sounding out: “H…a…m…” and then peeked inside the envelope to see the picture and happily announced: “Turkey!
+Then we read our letter h CVC word slider cards.This is by far his favorite “game”.
+Here he was sounding out, “H…a…m…” and then peeked inside the envelope to see the picture and happily announced, “Turkey!
 H-a-m – turkey!”
 This is why peeking is not allowed!!